vectara/vectara-ingest/README.md

 5. Edit the `pg-rss.yaml` file and make the following changes:

-   1. Change the `vectara.corpus_id` value to the ID of the corpus into which you want to ingest the content of the website.
+   1. Change the `vectara.corpus_key` value to the ID of the corpus into which you want to ingest the content of the website.

       To retrieve your corpus ID from the Vectara console, click **Data > Your Corpus Name** and you will see the ID on the top of the screen.